Specific heat and density anomaly in the Hubbard model: Results

-For the Hubbard model, it has been established that this approximation to the complete Seebeck coefficient is one of the best available~\cite{shastry_2008}, even being in excellent quantitative agreement with experiments for some materials~\cite{wang_quantitative_2023}.
-Because the denominator is always positive, a sign change of the Seebeck coefficient must be induced by a sign change of $\alpha_{\mu}$.
+In the context of the Hubbard model, it has been established that the Kelvin approximation is one of the best available~\cite{shastry_2008}, even being in excellent quantitative agreement with experiments for some materials~\cite{wang_quantitative_2023}.
+This is due to the fact that, at the high temperatures and strong interactions, transport is incoherent.
+At low temperatures not accessible to our simulations the thermopower is better described by the high-frequency limit since there is coherent transport~\cite{tremblay_thermopower_2013}.

+Because the denominator of Equation~\ref{eq:Kelvin} is always positive due to thermodynamic stability in the single-band Hubbard model~\cite{hubbardmodel_stability}, a sign change of the Seebeck coefficient must be induced by a sign change of $\alpha_{\mu}$.
 Namely, the reported Seebeck anomaly~\cite{silva_effects_2023} regarding its sign, and hence carrier charge, is controlled by the thermal expansion, with its magnitude modulated by the isothermal compressibility.
 This connection can be conceptually visualized as follows: a given temperature gradient $\delta T > 0$ will induce a density change $\delta n > 0$, as long as $\alpha_{\mu}$ is positive.
-This charge variation will induce an electric field in the same direction, and hence we get a positive Seebeck coefficient.
-On the other hand, an opposite response of density $\delta n < 0$, due to a negative $\alpha_{\mu}$, will establish an electric field in the opposite direction, yielding a negative Seebeck response.
+This charge variation will induce an electric field in the same direction, and hence, we get a negative coefficient.
+On the other hand, an opposite response of density $\delta n < 0$, due to a negative $\alpha_{\mu}$, will establish an electric field in the opposite direction, yielding a positive Seebeck response.
 Near half-filling and for strong interactions, $n^2 \kappa_T$ goes to zero~\cite{silva_effects_2023}, greatly enhancing the Seebeck coefficient.
-At half-filling, the compressibility goes to zero with decreasing temperature, but the thermal expansion coefficient is also zero, leading to a zero Seebeck coefficient.
-It also goes to zero at the extreme values of $n = 0$ and $n = 2$, generating the Seebeck divergences for the empty and completely filled lattices.
+But the thermal expansion coefficient is zero at $n = 1$ due to particle--hole symmetry, leading to a zero Seebeck Microscopically, the change in carrier number above (below) half-filling is connected to the restructuring of the Fermi surface, which shifts from hole-like (electron-like) to electron-like (hole-like) above (below) half-filling~\cite{osborne_broken_2021}.